 Editor, Matt Carmichael, takes us through the exclusive data from our Future of Work study and interviews with experts:

 - Jon Izenstark, head, worldwide business development & solutions, HR & workforce transformation, Amazon Web Services

 - Ali Charri, SVP, strategy and insights, Darden Restaurants

 - Andre Brumfield, principal, global leader, cities + urban design, Gensler

 - Rohit Bhargava, entrepreneur, co-author, “Beyond Diversity”

-Regardless, opportunities exist to remake the marketplace.
-Tune in and we’ll talk you through some ideas of how to capitalize on the changes, or lack thereof.
+Regardless, opportunities exist to remake the marketplace – and here’s some ideas of how to capitalize on the changes, or lack thereof.